lvm/rtfmb/README.md

 USAGE
 -----

+It is necessary to create a *settings.py* file with a *variable* called "API_KEY" with our API key provided by Echo Nest.

 > % manband.py {BAND NAME}

 Looks up for "{BAND NAME}" and shows a temporary (using Python's tempfile module) manpage.